cowboysysop/charts/charts/katib/README.md

 ## Prerequisites

 - Kubernetes 1.16+
-- Cert-manager 1.3+ (you can use the [cert-manager/cert-manager](https://artifacthub.io/packages/helm/cert-manager/cert-manager) chart)
+- cert-manager 1.3+ (you can use the [cert-manager/cert-manager](https://artifacthub.io/packages/helm/cert-manager/cert-manager) chart)
 - Helm 3.1+

 ## Installing